-We were still living in Boston a few blocks from Fenway Park when the Corona virus outbreak began.
-We’d moved to Boston when we came back from living in Europe in 2018 and attended over half the Red Sox regular season home and all but one of the post season games in 2018.
+We were still living in Boston a few blocks from Fenway Park when the Coronavirus outbreak began.
+We’d moved to Boston in 2018 when we came back from living in Europe and attended over half the Red Sox regular season home and all but one of the post-season games in 2018.
 Good times.

 Having tired of Boston’s high rents and a shoebox-size apartment, we were scheduled to move to Plymouth in early January 2020.
 However, the building where we were moving was new construction and our move-in had been delayed, so we waited in the city and watched the virus begin to spread in China.